vukbgit/simplex/README.md

         * an empty route is defined
         * .htacces redirects requests for plain domain to a default route
     * routes are set up into route.php files, which are stored into _config_ folders
-    * as explained into the _terminology_ section above, Simplex logic is to devide application into logical areas, corresponding to folders; Simplex is shipped with a _private/local/simplex/Backend_ folder as a draft for building a backend for the application, it contains a _config/routes.php_ where 3 routes are defined for the login operation (display the login form, perform login authentication and logout)
+    * as explained into the _terminology_ section above, Simplex logic is to divide application into logical areas, corresponding to folders; Simplex is shipped with a _private/local/simplex/Backend_ folder as a draft for building a backend for the application, it contains a _config/routes.php_ where 3 routes are defined for the login operation (display the login form, perform login authentication and logout)
     * Backend folder can be renamed to something else to suit application logic but some adjustments must be made (area variable value in _routes.php_ and _templates/backend.twig_ file name)
     * there is also a _private/local/simplex/SubjectGroup_ folder which is a draft for the development of a subject
 * compile _SASS_ files to CSS: